CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 addresses.
 The second example (2) illustrates a permitted rfc822Name host name name constraint with A-label, and the corresponding valid rfc822Name subjectAltName and SmtpUTF8Mailbox subjectAltName email addresses.
-Note that an email address with ASCII-only local-part is encoded as rfc822Name despite also having Unicode present in the domain.
+Note that an email address with ASCII-only Local-part is encoded as rfc822Name despite also having Unicode present in the domain.